 - See further notes below about complication rate and tissues used for urethral extension.

 That evening, I also had the opportunity to have an in-person consultation with Dr. Meltzer.
-I found him and his two staffers to be friendly, easy to talk to, and very knowledgeable.
-I told him how impressed I was with his complication rate (which is even lower than 2%!)
 We briefly discussed why he doesn’t use vaginal tissue for urethroplasty and how that relates to my theory that trans men are at higher risk for post-hysterectomy VVF than women are.

 We also talked about scrotoplasty.
 When Dr. Meltzer talks about “scrotoplasty” he’s referring to the surgical procedure of moving and rotating the labia majora, then fusing them into a scrotal sac–without implants.
 If the patient desires implants, expanders and implants can be done at a later date.
 Dr. Meltzer sees no issues with waiting years for implants, or not having them at all, and he will do scrotoplasty–without expanders or implants–in combination with vaginectomy, and metoidioplasty with urethral lengthening.